 Acidophilus is a good bacteria that when consumed can help balance the internal and external parts of the body.
 When your cat’s immune system and intestinal tract are functioning healthy and properly, they will be less likely to develop allergies.
 In the instance they already suffer from allergies, allowing your cat to consume Acidophilus can help stop the allergies from worsening.

-Acidophilus (either found in yogurt, supplements, or pet food forms)
+- Acidophilus (either found in yogurt, supplements, or pet food forms)

-Provide your cat or kitten the appropriate amount of Acidophilus twice a day, with their meals.
+- Provide your cat or kitten the appropriate amount of Acidophilus twice a day, with their meals.

-Continue providing Acidophilus until there are no longer allergies seen in your cat.
+- Continue providing Acidophilus until there are no longer allergies seen in your cat.

-Acidophilus can become a part of your cat’s daily diet should you so choose to do so.
+Notes: Acidophilus can become a part of your cat’s daily diet should you so choose to do so.

 5. Bathing Your Cat

 While this is a seemingly easy task, some cats are not fond of water.
-If you can get your cat to take a bath to ease their allergenic symptoms, this is one of the best ways to help your cat heal and reduce signs and symptoms associated with allergies.
+If you can get your cat to take a bath to ease its allergenic symptoms, this is one of the best ways to help your cat heal and reduce signs and symptoms associated with allergies.

 According to Dr. William Carlson of In Town Animal Hospital in Atlanta, Georgia, cool water combined with a soap-free and gentle shampoo can ease your cat’s allergies right away.
 When your cat is placed in the bath, any pollen or mold spores found in your cat’s skin will be significantly reduced on the spot.

-Tub or sink
+- Tub or sink

-Slightly cool water
+- Slightly cool water

-A gentle, soap free shampoo
+- A gentle, soap-free shampoo

-Add the shampoo and the water to the sink or the tub.
+- Add the shampoo and the water to the sink or the tub.

-When your cat is ready, add them to the water and allow their entire body to be in the water.
+- When your cat is ready, add them to the water and allow their entire body to be in the water.

-Let them sit in the bath for a couple of minutes before rinsing with cool water.
+- Let them sit in the bath for a couple of minutes before rinsing with cool water.

-Remove your cat from the tub or sink and repeat with this sort of bath at least once per week.
+- Remove your cat from the tub or sink and repeat with this sort of bath at least once per week.

-6. Discontinue Use of Plastic Bowls
+6. Discontinue the Use of Plastic Bowls

 If you have plastic food or water bowls for your cat, this can be the main cause of any allergies they are experiencing.
 The chemicals in the plastic can seep into your cat’s food or water and cause allergies from the inside.

-Ceramic, glass, or stainless steel bowl
+- Ceramic, glass, or stainless steel bowl

-Throw away any plastic food or water bowls.
+- Throw away any plastic food or water bowls.

-Clean the bowls regularly to maintain high levels of hygiene.
+- Clean the bowls regularly to maintain high levels of hygiene.

 7. Using an Oatmeal Soak

-Oatmeal is widely known for its skin soothing properties and is used by humans and animals alike to relieve their symptoms.
+Oatmeal is widely known for its skin-soothing properties and is used by humans and animals alike to relieve their symptoms.
 If you can convince your cat to soak for a few minutes in the oatmeal mixture, they will quickly be relieved of their external allergy signs and symptoms.

-½ Cup Warm water
+- ½ Cup Warm water

-¾ Cup Raw, rolled oats
+- ¾ Cup Raw rolled oats

-Allow the oatmeal to rest on the skin for at least ten minutes.
+- Allow the oatmeal to rest on the skin for at least ten minutes.

-Rinse the oatmeal off and repeat the treatment at least two to three times per week until their allergies have subsided.
+- Rinse the oatmeal off and repeat the treatment at least two to three times per week until their allergies have subsided.

 8. Wiping Down Your Cat

-Giving your cat a gentle wipe down can help reduce any pollen or mold build up in the skin and fur.
+Giving your cat a gentle wipe-down can help reduce any pollen or mold build-up in the skin and fur.
 If your cat has access to the outdoors and has started showing signs of allergies, you can gently wipe down your cat before they come inside.
 This will keep signs and symptoms at bay as well as reduce the spread of allergens.

-Warm wet cloth or baby wipe
+- Warm wet cloth or baby wipe

-Take the warm wet cloth or baby wipe and wipe your cat down completely.
+- Take the warm wet cloth or baby wipe and wipe your cat down completely.

-When you are wiping down your cat, you should start at the head and move towards the base of the tail.
+- When you are wiping down your cat, you should start at the head and move towards the base of the tail.

-Make sure you have wiped all areas of your cat.
+- Make sure you have wiped all areas of your cat.

-Repeat daily, especially if your cat goes outside.
+- Repeat daily, especially if your cat goes outside.

 9. Reduce Dust in Your Cat’s Environment

-Closed lid cat box
+- Closed lid cat box

-Throughoulyvacuum and dust as many areas in your home as possible.
+- Throughout vacuum and dust as many areas in your home as possible.